-- Remoteness area this is derived based on the assigned SLA; - Socio-Economic Indexes for Areas (SEIFA) deciles are assigned for four types of SEIFA scores based on the assigned SLA; - The distance moved from the last wave this is calculated from the centre of the postcode in the previous wave to the centre of the new postcode, so the people who move within their postcode will have a zero distance recorded.
+- Remoteness area this is derived based on the assigned SLA; - Socio-Economic Indexes for Areas (SEIFA) deciles are assigned for four types of SEIFA scores based on the assigned SLA; - The distance moved from the last wave this is calculated from the geocoded addresses.
+Where the geocoding had to be approximated and the household moves close by, there may be some households who have moved but the distance moved is calculated as zero.